 Also, visit the George Enescu Memorial House that is situated across the Prahova River.

-7# Places to Visit in Romania: Brasov
+7. Best Places to Visit in Romania: Brasov

 Brasov is situated in central Romania and is surrounded by the Carpathian Mountains.
 Brasov has got everything; from modern city life, old architectural sites, natural beauty to lots of winter sports.